ECS Express Mode Limitations Workaround: Two-Stage Deployment Process ## Background ECS Express Mode provides simplified ECS cluster deployment, but it has the following limitations: - Cannot specify ARM64 (Graviton) architecture - Cannot enable Fargate Spot - Cannot enable ECS Exec This article exp

 Value: !GetAtt ExpressModeService.Endpoint

-After deploying this template, we confirmed that the task definition's runtimePlatform was generated with the default x86_64.
-No tasks are launched at this point due to MinTaskCount: 0.
+We deployed this template and confirmed that the task definition's runtimePlatform was generated with the default x86_64.
+Since MinTaskCount: 0, no tasks start at this point.

-To reduce work time before conversion, we set the deployment bake time to 0 in the management console.
+To shorten the working time before conversion, we set the deployment bake time to 0 in the management console.

-• ECS → Clusters → Service → Deployment Settings → Bake Time: 0 minutes
+• ECS → Clusters → Services → Deployment configuration → Bake time: 0 minutes

 https://dev.classmethod.jp/articles/ecs-experss-reduce-deployment-time/

-Step 2: Converting Task Definition to ARM64 and Applying
+Step 2: Converting the Task Definition to ARM64 and Applying It

-We retrieved the task definition revision automatically generated by Express Mode, changed the cpuArchitecture to ARM64, replaced the image with the production ARM image, and updated the CPU/memory to production specifications.
+We retrieved the task definition revision auto-generated by Express Mode, replaced cpuArchitecture with ARM64 and the image with the production ARM image, changed the CPU and memory to production specs, and registered it.

 SERVICE_NAME="my-app-dev-service"